Roxana1981/allvintage/README.md

 - GitHub was used to store the project's code.
 - Gitpod was used for development, with regular commits pushed to GitHub.
 - Django framework was used to develop structure of the blog.
-In additional some of the ready features of Django such as Admin Portal were also used.
+In addition, some of the ready features of Django such as Admin Portal were also used.
 - Cloudinary was used for image management.
 - Summernote was installed for text editing.
 - Crispy forms library.